AlexsLemonade/refinebio/README.md

 ./foreman/run_surveyor.sh survey_transcriptome Ensembl 1
 ```

-#### Downloaders
+#### 1.5.2 Downloader Jobs

-Downloader Jobs will be queued automatically when Surveyor Jobs
+Downloader Jobs will be queued automatically when `Surveyor Jobs`
 discover new samples.
-However if you just want to queue a Downloader
+However, if you just want to queue a `Downloader Job`
-Job without running the Surveyor, the following command will queue a
+without running the `Surveyor`, the following command will queue a
-Downloader Job which will download a sample from Array Express:
+`Downloader Job` which will download a sample from Array Express:

 ```bash
 ./workers/tester.sh queue_downloader
 ```

-#### Processors
+#### 1.5.3 Processor Jobs

-Processor Jobs will be queued automatically by successful Downloader
+Processor Jobs will be queued automatically by successful `Downloader Jobs`.
-Jobs.
-However, if you just want to run a Processor Job without first
+However, if you just want to run a `Processor Job` without first running
-needing to run a Downloader Job, the following command will do so:
+a `Downloader Job`, the following command will do so:

 ```bash
 ./workers/tester.sh queue_processor <PROCESSOR_TYPE>